 Generally speaking, any peanut butter that doesn’t contain xylitol (or chocolate) should be fine for a dog.
 It can be a good source of protein and healthy fat for your dog — in moderation, of course.
 However, some peanut butters are healthier than others.

 A lot of peanut butter you find on the shelves has good qualities when it comes to your dog, but probably contains preservatives and extra sugar that aren’t great.
 Your best bet is to find a peanut butter (or other nut butter) that is low on or completely free of additives.
 This peanut butter made by Crazy Richard's lists just one ingredient: peanuts.
 If your grocery store has a natural foods section, look for a peanut grinder so you can take home one ingredient peanut butter.

 If you have a decent blender or food processor, you can easily make your own peanut and nut butter at home!
 It will be healthier for your dog and they won’t know the difference.

 Homemade Nut Butter Recipe

-If you want to make a great homemade nut butter here's a recipe from our friends at Show Me The Yummy.
+If you want to make a great homemade nut butter here's a recipe for almond* butter from our friends at Show Me The Yummy.
 The recipe includes notes to make it dog-friendlier by cutting down on or eliminating ingredients like salt and sugar.
 Teddy, the photogenic dog in our article, is their nut butter taste tester.
 Enjoy!

 How Much Peanut Butter is OK for Dogs?